sjinthehouse/automlForImages/README.md

 ```

 ### Configure model algorithms and hyperparameters
-When using AutoML Vision to build vision models, users can control the model algorithm and sweep hyperparameters.
+When using AutoML to build computer vision models, users can control the model algorithm and sweep hyperparameters.
 These model algorithms and hyperparameters are passed in as the parameter space for the sweep.

 The model algorithm is required and is passed in via `model_name` parameter.
 You can either specify a single model_name or choose between multiple.